CALL FOR APPLICATIONS FOR THE MPHIL IN PUBLIC MENTAL HEALTH FOR 2022

 ZAR 300 (rest of world)

-There may be some fellowships available for this programme for the 2022 intaken.
-See the UCT postgraduate degree funding noticeboard for other funding options.
+There may be additional fellowship opportunities funded by the African Mental Health Research Initiative (AMARI).
+See the UCT postgraduate degree funding noticeboard or the Stellenbosch University postgraduate funding support webpage for other funding options.

 Admission to the programme is highly competitive, and is based primarily on academic merit and the potential to contribute to mental health development in under-served areas in Africa.
 We will engage in a rigorous selection process to identify the candidates who are most likely to successfully complete the degree within the prescribed period.
 In addition to the written application, short-listed applicants may be requested to attend a teleconference interview.